jianxiaoguo/website/content/en/docs/applications/ssl-certificates.md

 ---
-title: Application SSL Certificates
+title: SSL Certificates
 linkTitle: SSL Certificates
-description: SSL is a cryptographic protocol that provides end-to-end encryption and integrity for all web requests.
+description: Configure SSL certificates for secure HTTPS connections on custom domains in Drycc applications.
 weight: 14
 ---

-# Application SSL Certificates

 SSL is a cryptographic protocol that provides end-to-end encryption and integrity for all web requests.
-Apps that transmit sensitive data should enable SSL to ensure all information is transmitted securely.
+Applications that transmit sensitive data should enable SSL to ensure all information is transmitted securely.

-To enable SSL on a custom domain, e.g., `www.example.com`, use the SSL endpoint.
+To enable SSL on a custom domain, such as `www.example.com`, use the SSL certificate endpoint.

 {{% alert title="Note" color="info" %}}
-`drycc certs` is only useful for custom domains.
-Default application domains are SSL-enabled already and can be accessed simply by using https, e.g. `https://foo.dryccapp.com` (provided that you have [installed your wildcard certificate][platform-ssl] on the routers or on the load balancer).
+The `drycc certs` command is only useful for custom domains.
+Default application domains are SSL-enabled by default and can be accessed using HTTPS, for example `https://foo.dryccapp.com` (provided that you have [installed your wildcard certificate][platform-ssl] on the routers or load balancer).
 {{% /alert %}}

 ## Overview

-Because of the unique nature of SSL validation, provisioning SSL for your domain is a multi-step process that involves several third-parties.
+Due to the unique nature of SSL validation, provisioning SSL for your domain is a multi-step process that involves several third parties.
 You will need to:

 1. Purchase an SSL certificate from your SSL provider
-2. Upload the cert to Drycc
+2. Upload the certificate to Drycc

-## Acquire SSL Certificate
+## Acquire an SSL Certificate

-Purchasing an SSL cert varies in cost and process depending on the vendor.
+Purchasing an SSL certificate varies in cost and process depending on the vendor.
 [RapidSSL][] offers a simple way to purchase a certificate and is a recommended solution.
-If you’re able to use this provider, see [buy an SSL certificate with RapidSSL][] for instructions.
+If you can use this provider, see [buy an SSL certificate with RapidSSL][] for instructions.

 ## DNS and Domain Configuration

-Once the SSL certificate is provisioned and your cert is confirmed, you must route requests for your domain through Drycc.
-Unless you've already done so, add the domain specified when generating the CSR to your app with:
+Once the SSL certificate is provisioned and confirmed, you must route requests for your domain through Drycc.
+Unless you've already done so, add the domain specified when generating the CSR to your application with:

-    $ drycc domains add www.example.com --ptype==web -a foo
+    $ drycc domains add www.example.com --ptype=web -a foo
     Adding www.example.com to foo... done

 ## Add a Certificate

-Add your certificate, any intermediate certificates, and private key to the endpoint with the `certs:add` command.
+Add your certificate, any intermediate certificates, and private key to the endpoint using the `certs:add` command.

     $ drycc certs add example-com server.crt server.key -a foo
     Adding SSL endpoint... done
     www.example.com

 {{% alert title="Note" color="info" %}}
-The name given to the certificate can only contain a-z (lowercase), 0-9 and hyphens
+The certificate name can only contain lowercase letters (a-z), numbers (0-9), and hyphens.
 {{% /alert %}}

-The Drycc platform will investigate the certificate and extract any relevant information from it such as the Common Name, Subject Alt Names (SAN), fingerprint and more.
+The Drycc platform will examine the certificate and extract relevant information such as the Common Name, Subject Alternative Names (SAN), fingerprint, and more.

 This allows for wildcard certificates and multiple domains in the SAN without uploading duplicates.

 ### Add a Certificate Chain

-Sometimes, your certificates (such as a self-signed or a cheap certificate) need additional certificates to establish the chain of trust.
-What you need to do is bundle all the certificates into one file and give that to Drycc.
-Importantly, your site’s certificate must be the first one:
+Sometimes certificates (such as self-signed or inexpensive certificates) require additional certificates to establish the chain of trust.
+Bundle all certificates into one file with your site's certificate first:

     $ cat server.crt server.ca > server.bundle

-After that, you can add them to Drycc with the `certs add` command:
+Then add them to Drycc using the `certs add` command:

     $ drycc certs add example-com server.bundle server.key -a foo
     Adding SSL endpoint... done
     www.example.com

-## Attach SSL certificate to a domain
+## Attach SSL Certificate to a Domain

-Certificates are not automagically connected up to domains, instead you will have to attach a certificate to a domain
+Certificates are not automatically connected to domains.
+You must manually attach a certificate to a domain:

     $ drycc certs attach example-com example.com -a foo

-Each certificate can be connected to many domains.
+Each certificate can be connected to multiple domains.
 There is no need to upload duplicates.

-To remove an association
+To remove an association:

     $ drycc certs detach example-com example.com -a foo

-## Endpoint overview
+## Certificate Overview

-You can verify the details of your domain's SSL configuration with `drycc certs`.
+You can verify the details of your domain's SSL configuration with `drycc certs`:

     $ drycc certs
     NAME           COMMON-NAME    EXPIRES        SAN                 DOMAINS
     example-com    example.com    14 Jan 2017    blog.example.com    example.com

-or by looking at at each certificates detailed information
+Or view detailed information for each certificate:

     $ drycc certs info example-com -a foo